 7. Alegría Café

 Unfortunately, I only discovered this specialty coffee shop on my second last day in Guatemala, or I would have gone back.
-The coffee is incredibly good, and the banana bread I had was delicious.
+The coffee was incredibly good, and the banana bread was delicious.

 The space is cozy yet minimalist.
 However, it’s not too big, so you may not always find a free table.
 I sat at the tall table by the window, watching people pass by as I was sipping on my cappuccino.
 The café is right next to Plaza Mayor, so it’s perfect for a break from sightseeing.